Atuh Beach in Nusa Penida Island

 Atuh Beach is abundant with rock shelters and is overlooked by a cliff.
 But the stunning coral reefs are what bring Atuh to life, especially during low tide when at their full glory.
 The sun rays make the ocean glisten as though it were mixed with diamonds.
 There are small caves in and around the cliffs where you can swim into and explore the rock structures.

 On the east coast, there are several hills that make panoramic aggregation seen from the highest cliffs.
 The biggest hill is called Padasan Bukit which has some great places for fishing and camping.

 From the top of the cliff, you will be fascinated by the beauty of the morning view from Atuh Beach Nusa Penida.
 However, if you want to see the sunset on the island of Nusa Penida, then you must visit Pasih Uug Beach Nusa Penida, not Atuh beach Nusa Penida Bali.

-An Incredible Atuh Beach
+An Incredible Natural Beauty of Atuh Beach ?

 Bolong or “hollow rock”, which is the most striking, thanks to its arch-like formation.
 Due to its remote location, you will most likely have the beach to yourself most of your visit.
 Low tide often reveals rock pools where you can observe fish and marine life waiting to hitch a ride on the next tide.

 How to get Atuh Beach ?